 1Q2022 without doubt represents one of the most tumultuous periods (March 2020 would also come close) ever since I started investing.
 For those who are behind, continue to stay patient and invested in the market.
 For those who are ahead, it may not be a bad idea to liquidate some of your investments to secure your profit given how VUCA the investment outlook is.

 For those looking to get started on their investment journeys, I would highly recommend a new low-cost online brokerage platform, Webull.
 Use my referral link to ensure you dont miss out of any of the welcome package – cash voucher, free shares (worth >$700) etc.

-Good news as the 2022 edition of Investment Quadrant will be opened for registration from 20 June to 10 July 2022.
-Register using this link (scroll to the middle of the page to click enroll now) as an early bird to get S$200 discount off the usual course fee of S$697.
+Good news as the 2023 edition of Investment Quadrant, now renamed as Alpha Quadrant, will be opened for registration from 26 June to 16 July 2023.
+Register using this link (scroll to the middle of the page to click enroll now) as an early bird to get S$100 discount off the usual course fee of S$697.

 *Note that this article contains referral links that goes to maintain the sustainability of this blog.